Fumnanya92/Grace/README.md

 | Storage              | AWS S3 (for images/catalogs)                           |
 | Deployment           | Docker, AWS EC2/EKS                                    |
 | Frontend (Admin)     | React or Streamlit                                     |

 ---

+## What’s New & Advanced Capabilities

+### 🖼️ Image-Based Product Lookup

+- **Visual Search:**
+  Customers can send a photo (from Instagram, their phone, etc.) and Grace will identify and match the item against the product catalog (Shopify or any e-commerce platform).
+Grace returns the closest matches with images, names, and prices.
+- **Flexible Catalog Integration:**
+  Grace’s image matching works with any e-commerce backend (Shopify, Amazon, etc.)—no hardcoding.
+Product images and metadata are synced and indexed for fast visual search.

+### 📎 Multi-Media Support

+- **WhatsApp/Instagram Media:**
+  Grace can process multiple images in a single message.
+When a customer sends several images, each is analyzed and matched to products.
+- **Rich Replies:**
+  When Grace recommends products, she sends both the product details and the product image back to the customer (using WhatsApp’s media message support).

+### 🧠 Dynamic System Prompt Reload

+- **Live Persona Updates:**
+  Admins can upload a new system prompt (persona/instructions) via the dashboard or API.
+Grace reloads her persona instantly—no server restart required.

+---